 This pump is an 80 Series, semi-open impeller, self-priming centrifugal model with a suction check valve.
-The pump is designed to be close-coupled to a three cylinder Deutz diesel engine, model F3L-912D, with a 10-inch over-the-center clutch.
+The pump is designed to be close-coupled to a Deutz diesel engine.

 The pump is designed for handling most non-volatile, non-flammable liquids containing specified entrained solids.
 The basic material of construction for all wetted parts is gray iron and steel.